aiven/aiven-docs/docs/products/postgresql/concepts/pg-audit-logging.md

 - Government and public sector

-  Tracking changes in critical systems, secure sensitive data, and meet legal and regulatory requirements
+  Tracking changes in critical systems, securing sensitive data, and meeting legal and regulatory requirements

 - Information technology (IT) and software companies